dobsonke/Shenandoah-Visualizer-Eclipse-Plugin/README.md

      -XX:+UsePerfData -XX:+UnlockExperimentalVMOptions -XX:+ShenandoahRegionSampling

- 2. Import this project as an "Existing Project from Workspace" and import Java Mission Control into eclipse.
+ 2. Import both projects in the repo as an "Existing Project from Workspace" and import Java Mission Control into eclipse.
 For instructions on importing JMC into Eclipse visit hirt.se for a tutorial

  3. Right click on the project org.openjdk.jmc.ext.shenandoahvisualizer and select Build Path->Configure Build Path.
 Go to the Libraries tab and if you don't see tools.jar or see tools.jar (missing) then select Add External Jar and add your local version of tools.jar and remove the missing jar file.